Fred Grandy: Acting career

-In May 2013 Grandy returned to the stage, starring in a production of Sleuth at the Surflight Theatre in Beach Haven, New Jersey.
-In 2014 Grandy had a recurring role on Season 3 of The Mindy Project for which his son, Charlie Grandy, is a writer.
-He portrayed Dr. William Ledreau.
-He has also had recurring roles in 3 TV series, The Mindy Project, Knight Squad, and the upcoming Sprung.
-He has also performed around the country in regional theatre productions of How to Succeed in Business Without Really Trying, On Golden Pond, I'm Not Rappaport, and Give 'em Hell, Harry!.
+In May 2013, Grandy returned to the stage, starring in a production of Sleuth at the Surflight Theatre in Beach Haven, New Jersey.
+In 2014 Grandy had a recurring role as Dr. William Ledreau on Season 3 of The Mindy Project for which his son, Charlie Grandy, is a writer.
+He has also had recurring roles in two TV series, Knight Squad and Sprung.
+He performed around the country in regional theatre productions of How to Succeed in Business Without Really Trying, On Golden Pond, I'm Not Rappaport, and Give 'em Hell, Harry!.

-Grandy holds a master of fine arts (MFA) degree from the Washington Shakespeare Theatre and George Washington University.